sematext/docs/docs/guide/monitoring-guide.md

 Monitoring Report Menu is where the true power of Sematext APM platform and the whole stack observability comes to life.
 Events and logs are integrated in a single monitoring reports pane, and used to correlate metrics with application and server logs, events, alerts, anomalies, and more.

-Image below shows report menu in detail followed by explanation on how to use these features.
+Image below shows the report menu in detail followed by explanation on how to use these features.
 See any metric and any logs in a single unified view, add additional components to your metrics reports, share reports, and more.

 ![](https://sematext.com/docs/images/guide/monitoring/sematext-monitoring-guide-report-menu.png)

+### Components

 Using custom components your whole devops team can add monitoring metrics time series, events count time series, events, markdown notes, and create custom reports with rich data visualization and analytics capabilities.

+There are both APM & Logging common as well as logs or monitoring specific components, and they will be contextually available depending on whether it is monitoring or logs app.
+Each component can be also added to custom dashboards defined by the system administrator or other devops and data analytics professionals.

+### Monitoring Components

 Line, Area, Bar charts binned by metric creation date, bar chart binned by event creation date, table of events in reverse chronological order, as well as  additional logging components that can be added to your logs app are available.

 ![](https://sematext.com/docs/images/guide/monitoring/add-metric-component.png)

 Use them together with out of box metrics reports and visualizations, generated when your app is created, and you will go from metric spikes to your apps’ and servers’ logs in seconds and get to the root cause in minutes.
 Forget about ssh-ing to servers and grepping logs and find similar metric patterns with built-in metric correlations.

+#### Component Settings

+### App State

+When your app is intially loaded, Save and Reset buttons will be hidden since that is apps default state and there is no need for changes to be saved or reset.
+If a new component is added or any existing component is edited, alert created, and report component removed, Save and Reset button will appear in the report menu and allow for changes to be saved or reset to the initial state.

+Each Component can be also added to a custom Dashboard, and you can organize devops or business reports from one or several applications, both logging as well as monitoring, and create rich data and visualization reports based on various metrics and logs data.

+### Correlations

+#### Events

+#### Logs

+### Report Menu Actions

+#### Email Report

+#### Enter Full Screen Mode

+#### Connected Applications

+#### Monitor Installation

+### Report Settings